awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-simple-s3.md

 1. Open the AWS CodePipeline console and choose **MyFirstPipeline** from the list of pipelines\.

-1. On the details page for the pipeline, choose the arrow that indicates the transition between the second stage, **Staging**, and the third stage that you added in the previous section, **Production**\.
+1. On the details page for the pipeline, choose the **Disable transition** button between the second stage \(**Staging**\) and the third stage that you added in the previous section \(**Production**\)\.

-1. In the **Disable transition** dialog box, type a reason for disabling the transition between the stages, and then choose **Disable**\.
+1. In **Disable transition**, enter a reason for disabling the transition between the stages, and then choose **Disable**\.

-   The arrow between stages displays an icon and color change indicating that the transition has been disabled\.
+   The arrow between stages displays an icon and color change, and the **Enable transition** button\.
-![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/codepipeline-disabled-transition.png)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)
+![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/codepipeline-disabled-transition-pol.png)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)

 1. Upload your sample again to the Amazon S3 bucket\.
 Because the bucket is versioned, this change starts the pipeline\.
 For information, see [](#getting-started-upload-s3)\.

 1. Return to the details page for your pipeline and watch the status of the stages\.
 The pipeline view changes to show progress and success on the first two stages, but no changes occur on the third stage\.
 This process might take a few minutes\.

-1. Enable the transition by choosing the arrow that indicates the transition has been disabled between the two stages\.
+1. Enable the transition by choosing the **Enable transition** button between the two stages\.
 In the **Enable transition** dialog box, choose **Enable**\.
 The stage starts running in a few minutes and attempts to process the artifact that has already been run through the first two stages of the pipeline\.
 **Note**
 If you want this third stage to succeed, edit the CodePipelineProductionFleet deployment group before you enable the transition, and specify a different set of Amazon EC2 instances where the application is deployed\.
 For more information about how to do this, see [Change Deployment Group Settings](http://docs.aws.amazon.com/codedeploy/latest/userguide/how-to-change-deployment-group-settings.html)\.
 If you create more Amazon EC2 instances, you may incur additional costs\.

-## Step 6: Clean Up Resources<a name="s3-clean-up"></a>
+## Step 7: Clean Up Resources<a name="s3-clean-up"></a>

-You can use some of the resources you created in this walkthrough for the tutorial, [Tutorial: Create a Four\-Stage Pipeline](tutorials-four-stage-pipeline.md)\.
+You can use some of the resources you created in this tutorial for the [Tutorial: Create a Four\-Stage Pipeline](tutorials-four-stage-pipeline.md)\.
 For example, you can reuse the AWS CodeDeploy application and deployment\.
-However, after you complete this and any other tutorials, you should delete the pipeline and the resources it uses, so that you are not be charged for the continued use of those resources\.
+However, after you complete this and any other tutorials, you should delete the pipeline and the resources it uses, so that you are not charged for the continued use of those resources\.
 First, delete the pipeline, then the AWS CodeDeploy application and its associated Amazon EC2 instances, and finally, the Amazon S3 bucket\.

 **To clean up the resources used in this tutorial**

 1. To clean up your AWS CodePipeline resources, follow the instructions in [Delete a Pipeline in AWS CodePipeline](pipelines-delete.md)\.

-1. To clean up your AWS CodeDeploy resources, follow the instructions in [Clean Up Deployment Walkthrough Resources](http://docs.aws.amazon.com/codedeploy/latest/userguide/tutorials-simple-s3alkthrough.html#tutorials-simple-s3alkthrough-clean-up)\.
+1. To clean up your AWS CodeDeploy resources, follow the instructions in [Clean Up Deployment Walkthrough Resources](https://docs.aws.amazon.com/codedeploy/latest/userguide/tutorials-simple-s3alkthrough.html#tutorials-simple-s3alkthrough-clean-up)\.

-1. To delete the Amazon S3 bucket, follow the instructions in [Deleting or Emptying an Amazon S3 Bucket](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/DeletingaBucket.html)\.
+1. To delete the Amazon S3 bucket, follow the instructions in [Deleting or Emptying an Amazon S3 Bucket](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/DeletingaBucket.html)\.
 If you do not intend to create more pipelines, delete the Amazon S3 bucket created for storing your pipeline artifacts\.
 For more information about this bucket, see [AWS CodePipeline Concepts](concepts.md)\.